home-assistant/home-assistant.io/source/_components/alarmdecoder.markdown

   required: false
   type: boolean
 zones:
-  description: Create a sensor called sensor.alarm_display to match the Alarm Keypad display.
-Default: `off`
-- **zones** (*Optional*): AlarmDecoder has no way to tell us which zones are actually in use, so each zone must be configured in Home Assistant.
+  description: AlarmDecoder has no way to tell us which zones are actually in use, so each zone must be configured in Home Assistant.
 For each zone, at least a name must be given.
 For more information on the available zone types, take a look at the [Binary Sensor](/components/binary_sensor.alarmdecoder/) docs. *Note: If no zones are specified, Home Assistant will not load any binary_sensor components.*
   required: false
   type: string
 rfid: